Antibiotic resistance: Understanding the connection to antibiotic use in animals raised for food

 - Preventing illness in a group of animals at risk of becoming sick

-The FDA and Centers for Disease Control and Prevention recommend antibiotics that are important for human health be limited for use in food-producing animals only when it's necessary to ensure the health of the animal, not to promote growth.
-A doctor who treats animals (veterinarian) should oversee or advise these conditions.
+The FDA and Centers for Disease Control and Prevention recommend antibiotics be used in animals raised for food only when needed to ensure the animal's health, not to promote growth.
+A doctor who treats animals (veterinarian) should direct or guide these conditions.

 - Friedman M. Antibiotic-resistant bacteria: Prevalence in food and inactivation by food-compatible compounds and plant extracts.
 Journal of Agricultural and Food Chemistry.
-In press.
-Accessed April 13, 2015.
+2015;63:3805.

-- Antibiotic resistance threats in the United States, 2013.
-Centers for Disease Control and Prevention. http://www.cdc.gov/narms/resources/threats.html.
-Accessed April 13, 2015.
+- Antibiotic/antimicrobial resistance (AR/AMR).
+Biggest threats and data.
+Centers for Disease Control and Prevention. https://www.cdc.gov/drugresistance/biggest-threats.html.
+Accessed June 17, 2020.

-- Frequently asked questions about antibiotic resistance and food safety.
-Centers for Disease Control and Prevention. http://www.cdc.gov/narms/faq.html.
-Accessed April 13, 2015.
+- Antibiotic resistance and NARMS surveillance.
+Centers for Disease Control and Prevention. https://www.cdc.gov/narms/faq.html.
+Accessed June 17, 2020.